willcallender/Vaccination-Projection/README.md

 ## Files it creates
 It creates 2 csv files and 2 new optional png files every day.

+## Dependencies
+This program is dependent on the following modules not installed by default in python: wget scipy matplotlib

+The file environment.yml is an exported anaconda environment that should work to run this script.
+Alternatively, install.sh *should* install the dependenceis on Ubuntu, but I've only tested it on 20.04.

 ## Legal information
 The data is sourced (by default) from the [Our World in Data COVID-19 repository](https://github.com/owid/covid-19-data) under the [Creative Commons BY license](https://creativecommons.org/licenses/by/4.0/).
 This code is licensed likewise.